DiegoVieiras/c.io/README.md

-C How to Program - Exercíses
+C How to Program - Exercises

 Tarefar e exercícios do livro C Como Programar!